iirisarri/UIMP-phylo_pipeline/README.md

 # Useful resources / Further reading

-- Tree thinking – essential in bioinformatics.
+- **Tree thinking – essential in bioinformatics**.
 [The tree-thinking challenge](The tree-thinking challenge) by D. Baum et al. Science (2005) and [Tree thinking for all biology: the problem with reading phylogenies as ladders of progress](https://onlinelibrary.wiley.com/doi/full/10.1002/bies.20794) by KE Omland et al. BioEssays (2008).
 - Inferencia filogenética, Chapter 9 in [Bioinformática con Ñ](https://www.scribd.com/doc/231270078/Bioinformatica-con-N) by F. Abascal, I. Irisarri and R. Zardoya.
 - [High-throughput genomic data in systematics and phylogenetics](https://www.annualreviews.org/doi/10.1146/annurev-ecolsys-110512-135822) by EM Lemmon and AR Lemmon AREES (2013)
 - [Phylogenomics – An Introduction](https://www.springer.com/gb/book/9783319540627) by C. Bleidorn (2017).